SchematicHQ/schematic-go/README.md

 ### Offline Mode

 In development or testing environments, you may want to avoid making network requests to the Schematic API.
-You can run Schematic in offline mode by providing an empty API key to the client:
+You can run Schematic in offline mode by not providing an API key to the client:

 ```go
 import (